-If you have symptoms, such as chest pain, call 911 or go to nearest ER.
-There, you’ll likely be asked about your medical history, including recent symptoms.
+If you have symptoms, such as chest pain, call 911.
+You'll be taken to the nearest emergency room.
+There you’ll likely be asked about your health history, including recent symptoms.
 You may also have a physical exam.
 A healthcare provider will look at your heart and lungs.

-You may also need additional tests, such as:
+You may also need other tests, such as:

-- A chest X-ray to get information about your heart and lungs
+- Chest X-ray.
+This can give information about your heart and lungs.

-- Basic blood work to test for anemia, infection, and other possible causes of your symptoms
+- Basic blood work.
+This is done to test for anemia, infection, and other possible causes of your symptoms.

-- Cardiac echocardiogram to see how well your heart is pumping
+- Cardiac echocardiogram.
+This can show how well your heart is pumping.

-- Cardiac MRI if the diagnosis is still in doubt
+- Cardiac MRI.
+This imaging test is done if the diagnosis is still not certain.

-- Coronary angiography or cardiac catheterization to see if you have a blood clot in your coronary arteries
+- Coronary angiography or cardiac catheterization.
+This is to see if you have a blood clot in your coronary arteries.

-- ECG or EKG to look for signs of heart rhythm problems
+- Electrocardiogram (ECG).
+This is to look for signs of heart rhythm problems.

 In the early stages, it may be hard for your healthcare provider to tell TCM from a heart attack.
-The symptoms and early test results are often quite similar.
+The symptoms and early test results are often a lot alike.
 Both the ECG and cardiac blood markers may look like those found when a person has a heart attack.

-An imaging test of the coronary arteries can help detect TCM.
+An imaging test of the coronary arteries can help find TCM.
 The test will show no blockage.
-TCM also usually has a specific pattern of heart movement.
+TCM also often has a certain pattern of heart movement.
 It can be seen with an echocardiogram.

 How is takotsubo cardiomyopathy treated?

-You may need to stay in the intensive care unit (ICU) for at least 24 hours.
+You may need to stay in the hospital for at least 24 hours.
 Treatment might include:

-- ACE inhibitor drugs also to promote heart recovery
+- ACE inhibitor medicines.
+These can help promote heart recovery.

-- Beta-blocker drugs to help promote heart recovery
+- Beta-blocker medicines.
+These can also help promote heart recovery.

-- Oxygen therapy to increase oxygen in your blood
+- Oxygen therapy.
+This is done to increase oxygen in your blood.

 At first, you might also be treated for a heart attack.
 For instance, you may be given aspirin.
 This treatment may last until your healthcare provider determines your symptoms aren’t caused by a heart attack.

-Most people with TCM survive if they are properly treated.
-An episode of TCM usually damages your heart only for a short time.
-Within a few weeks, the heart pumps normally with its full force.
+Most people with TCM survive if they are correctly treated.
+An episode of TCM often damages your heart only for a short time.
+In a few weeks, the heart pumps normally with its full force.

-Although most people don’t have another episode of TCM, there is a risk of recurrent episodes.
+Most people don’t have another episode of TCM.
+But there is a risk of other episodes.

 The symptoms of TCM often go away without any problems.
-Uncommonly, the following complications might happen:
+But in some cases the following complications might happen:

-- Back-up of fluid into the lungs (pulmonary edema)
+- Fluid backup into the lungs (pulmonary edema)